KBALAJI2212/pearlthoughts-strapi/Day-9/Readme.md

-### _This guide explains how to deploy of a Strapi app as an AWS ECS Task using Terraform._
+### _This guide explains how to deploy Strapi app as an AWS ECS Task using Terraform._

 ---